Cluster and then Embed: A Modular Approach for Visualization: Abstract

 \section{Abstract}

 Dimensionality reduction methods such as t-SNE and UMAP are popular methods for visualizing data with a potential (latent) clustered structure.
 They are known to group data points at the same time as they embed them, resulting in visualizations with well-separated clusters that preserve local information well.
 However, t-SNE and UMAP also tend to distort the global geometry of the underlying data.
-We propose a more transparent, modular approach consisting of first clustering the data, then embedding each cluster, and finally aligning the clusters to obtain a global embedding.
+We propose a more transparent modular approach that first clusters the data, then embeds each cluster, and finally aligns the clusters to obtain a global embedding.
 We demonstrate this approach on several synthetic and real-world datasets and show that it is competitive with existing methods, while being much more transparent.